Connecting to the Wired Network

 Can I attach my wireless printer to the network?

-The easiest way to connect your printer to your computer is directly with a USB cable.
+The university does not support Wireless printing.
+If you wish to use a personal printer in your dorm the easiest way is to connect your printer to your computer is directly with a USB cable.
 You can get a USB cable in the Barnes & Noble bookstore or any "big box" store like Best Buy or Target.

 How can I connect my other, non-computer devices to the wireless network?